Seven Decades Of Danger And Detente Between North and South Korea

 War but no peace

-The US and Soviet Union agreed to divide the Korea between them in the days after Japan's surrender ended the Second World War and its rule over the peninsula.
+The US and Soviet Union agreed to divide the Korean peninsula between them in the days after Japan's surrender ended the Second World War and its rule over the territory.

 In June 1950 the Communist North invaded the capitalist South, sparking a brutal war that killed millions of people.